nkeertana/dh-150/Assignment 1.md

 ###### Consistency and Standards (Severity Rating: 2)

 In the website, there is not too much consistency and standardization.
 The subtopics all look similar, since they all have grey font, and are the same size font and have a symbol.
 However, in the options within the subtopics, the options are all different colors, making them inconsistent and unstandardized.
 This can be confusing for a user, because they will think that the different options are of different levels of organization within the website, although they are of the same level.

+![Breethe Consistency Issue] (Desktop/Screen Shot 2020-01-11 at 9.40.21 PM.png)

 ###### Error Prevention (Severity Rating: 2)